fridadonate01-prog/dsa-2026-101-G14/docs/PROBLEM.md

 - Source code for the program in your GitHub repository.
 (40% of the labs grade)
   - This grade includes using GitHub branches, PRs and proper commit names.
+  - Part of this grade comes from the mid-term submission (labs 1-3) and the rest from the end of term submission (labs 4-6).
 - [A report](#report).
 (10% of the labs grade)

 After each lab, there is a small individual test (10% of the labs grade).
 At the end of the project, we will also interview each member individually (40% of the labs grade).
 You must pass the interview to pass the labs.